ThisisRDSharma/Copy-Paste-Stuff/README.md

 Newer Machine Learning security tests require large amounts of image data, and it takes significantly longer to tune these tests to be highly accurate in detection while keeping a low false-positive rate.

+###

+**DATA SOURCES AND RELEVANCE TO THE MODELING OBJECTIVE**

+The development of newer machine learning-based security tests necessitates access to extensive image datasets.
+These datasets are crucial for training and fine-tuning models to achieve high accuracy in detecting fraudulent or tampered images while minimizing the rate of false positives.
+The relevance of this development data lies in its ability to support the modeling objective: creating robust, reliable, and efficient detection mechanisms.

+Large volumes of image data enable the models to learn and generalize from a wide variety of patterns, scenarios, and anomalies.
+This diversity ensures the system can handle real-world complexities, such as varying image quality, lighting conditions, and capture techniques.
+Moreover, the iterative process of tuning the models with such comprehensive datasets is critical to balancing detection sensitivity with operational efficiency, ensuring security tests remain both accurate and practical for deployment.
 ## Judgemental Adjustments

 Describe and justify any judgmental overlays/overrides of statistically estimated input parameters.
 If any such adjustments are intended to be conservative, explain in what way they are conservative.
 Note: this section should not be used to detail any overlays/overrides to the model outputs (described in Section 3.3.11.
 Need for Model Overlays).